HattriQ: Designing Integrated Gradients for Feature Attribution in Quantum Machine Learning: Conclusion

 \section{Conclusion}

-We presented \sol{}, a unified framework for gradient-based feature attribution in quantum machine learning models.
-As the first-of-its-kind quantum interpretability method, \sol{} operates on exponentially scaling amplitude encoding schemes and is designed for execution on quantum hardware, offering circuit-based gradient computations.
-We plan to extend \sol{} to generate parameter/layer attributions for QML models to determine their importance on the QML task with potential disagreements between attributions from multiple runs \citep{krishna2022disagreement}.
-We also plan to extend \sol{} to support QML models with mid-circuit measurements and conditional gate operations, which are starting to become available on quantum hardware.
-Due to the effectiveness and unitary nature of QML, it is also of interest to explore unitary feature learning, or equivalently, learning from spherical features~\citep{luo2024spherical}.
+We presented \sol{}, a unified framework for gradient-based feature attribution in quantum machine learning models to address the substantial challenge of interpreting them.
+As the first-of-its-kind quantum interpretability method, \sol{} operates on exponentially scaling amplitude-encoding schemes and is designed for execution on quantum hardware, enabling circuit-based gradient computations.
+We plan to extend \sol{} to generate parameter/layer attributions for QML models to determine their importance for the QML task, potentially leading to disagreements across multiple runs.
 By leveraging a Hadamard test–based construction and a multi-ancilla parallelization strategy, \sol{} enables scalable, implementation-agnostic input attribution with fidelity guarantees.